 Dr. Thomas Mitchell received his doctorate from the University of Pennsylvania School of Veterinary Medicine.
 He also attended Colorado State University, obtaining his PhD and completing a residency in Anatomic Pathology.
 His PhD focused on cats with FIV/FeLV in relation to brain disease in humans.
 Dr. Mitchell spent time at the University of Pennsylvania completing two post doctorates studying human brain disease and he spent a year at the New Bolton Center as a lecturer in Pathology.

 Dr. Mitchell has been taking care of companion pets in private practice for many years.
 In addition to general and internal medicine, Dr. Mitchell has particular interests in pathology, neuropathology and neuroscience.
 He places great importance on the client-doctor interaction and making sure that pet owners are as educated as they can be regarding their pet's health.
 Dr. Mitchell goes the extra mile to make sure that owners have all of their questions answered.

 Dr. Mitchell lives in Montco with his wife and college-aged twins.
 In his spare time, he enjoys Tae Kwon Do, tennis, reading, and astronomy.
 He also has his pilot's license and enjoys a flight or two as time permits.
 In addition to his human family, Dr. Mitchell is the proud pet parent of a Bernese Mountain Dog named Sammy, a Newfoundland named Gracie, and a Great Pyrenees named Molly.
 Not to be overshadowed by the giant dog population, Binx, a domestic short-haired cat, keeps the entire Mitchell clan in line.

-Dr. Mia Puschak, Associate Veterinarian
+Dr. Mia Puschak, Veterinarian, Medical Director

 The University of Illinois College of Veterinary Medicine